KyberNetwork/slackbot/README.md

 Sample cron line :

-`*/1 * * * * /home/slackadmin/SlackBot-Police/Slackbot.sh`
+`*/1 * * * * /home/slackadmin/SlackBot-Police/Realtime.sh`

-The above line checks every minute  with the *Slackbot.sh* script  if *Slackbot.py*  python script is running.
+The above line checks every minute  with the *Realtime.sh* script  if *Realtime.py*  python script is running.
 If it does not run, it starts it.
 To edit your crontab file run  `crontab -e` from the user (not root ) that will be running the script in your server

-Sample *Slackbot.sh* :
+Sample *Realtime.sh* :
 ```
 #!/bin/sh
-if ps -ef | grep -v grep | grep Slackbot.py ; then
+if ps -ef | grep -v grep | grep Realtime.py ; then
         exit 0
 else
-        /usr/local/bin/python3.6 /home/slackadmin/SlackBot-Police/SlackBot-Police/Slackbot.py &
+        /usr/local/bin/python3.6 /home/slackadmin/SlackBot-Police/SlackBot-Police/Realtime.py &
         exit 0
 fi
 ```
-Don't forget to make *Slackbot.sh* executable by running `chmod +x Slackbot.sh`
+Don't forget to make *Realtime.sh* executable by running `chmod +x Slackbot.sh`

-Also edit the cron task in the cron line and the *Slackbot.sh* script to match your paths
+Also edit the cron task in the cron line and the *Realtime.sh* script to match your paths

 ### Slack